Key Biscayne, Florida: History

+Rickenbacker Causeway

-While there had been earlier schemes to develop a town on Key Biscayne, it wasn't until the opening of the 4 mi Rickenbacker Causeway from Miami to Virginia Key and on to Key Biscayne in 1947 that the island was opened up to large-scale residential development.
-The northern two-thirds of the island had been operated as the largest coconut plantation in the continental United States during the first half of the 20th century.
-In 1940 the Matheson family donated over 800 acre of their land to Dade County for a public park (Crandon Park) in exchange for a commitment that the county would build a causeway to the island.
-The remaining Matheson property, stretching across the middle of the island, was then sold off to developers.
-Starting in 1951, the Mackle Construction Company offered new homes on the island for US$9,540, with just US$500 down.
-A U.S. Post Office contract branch was opened, the Community Church started holding services in an old coconut-husking shed, and the Key Biscayne Elementary School opened in 1952.
+While there had been earlier plans to develop a town on Key Biscayne, the opening of the 4 mi Rickenbacker Causeway from Miami to Virginia Key and on to Key Biscayne in 1947 opened the island up to large-scale residential development.
+The northern two-thirds of the island had operated as the largest coconut plantation in the continental United States during the first half of the 20th century.

+In 1940, the Matheson family donated over 800 acre of their land to Dade County for a public park, which became Crandon Park, in exchange for a commitment from the county that it would build a causeway to the island.
+The remaining Matheson property, stretching across the middle of the island, was sold to developers.
+Beginning in 1951, the Mackle Construction Company offered new homes on the island for $9,540, with $500 down.
+A U.S. Post Office branch opened in Key Biscayne, the Community Church started holding services in an old coconut-husking shed, and Key Biscayne Elementary School opened in 1952.

-The southern third of Key Biscayne, which included Cape Florida, was owned by James Deering and, after his death, by his brother Charles, for 35 years.
-In 1948 José Manuel Áleman, a Cuban politician in exile, bought the Cape Florida property from the Deering estate.
-After Áleman died in 1951, his widow, Elena Santeiro Garcia, added to her Cape Florida property by buying an ocean-to-bay strip that had been part of the Matheson property.
-This strip included a canal that had been dug by William Matheson in the 1920s, and which extended from the bay across most of the island.
-The land north of this canal was developed as part of what is now the Village of Key Biscayne.
-Garcia sold the Cape Florida property in 1966 to the state of Florida.
-This land became Bill Baggs Cape Florida State Park, which opened January 1, 1967.
+The island's southern third, which included Cape Florida, was owned by James Deering, and, after his death, by his brother Charles, for 35 years.
+In 1948, José Manuel Áleman, a Cuban politician in exile, bought the Cape Florida property from the Deering estate.
+After Áleman died in 1951, his widow, Elena Santeiro Garcia, added to the property, purchasing an ocean-to-bay strip that had been part of the Matheson property.
+This strip included a canal William Matheson dug in the 1920s that extended from the bay across most of the island.
+The land north of the canal was developed as part of what is now the Village of Key Biscayne.
+In 1966, Garcia sold the Cape Florida property to the state of Florida, and the property became Bill Baggs Cape Florida State Park, which opened January 1, 1967.